clebert/onecmd/README.md

 **onecmd** serves as a generic tool for dynamic management of projects and is fully customizable via user-defined plugins in the [`onecmd.js`](https://github.com/clebert/onecmd/blob/main/onecmd.js) file.
-A plugin defines commands executed while compiling, formatting, linting, or testing and source files and dependencies on other source files to be generated during setup.
+A plugin specifies commands executed while compiling, formatting, linting, testing, and source files and dependencies on other source files generated during setup.

-Only a single plugin can own a particular file, define its initial content, control its serialization, and determine whether or not the file is subject to version control.
+Only a single plugin can own a particular file, specify its initial content, control its serialization, and determine whether or not the file is subject to version control.
 Other plugins can declare this file as an optional or required dependency and manipulate it during setup.